Aviah/one-click-django-polls-tutorial/tutorial_part3.md

 The urls defenitions are, maybe, the most confusing part of django.
 In a nutshell, djago has a list of possible urls, and a specific view to call for each.
 The confusing part is that django matches urls with regex, and it also extracts arguments from the url and pass these argument to the view (the view is a function, so it accepts arguments).

-**However, the basic idea is simple: django gets the URL, matches it to one of the urls` in the urls list, and calls the correct view for the first matched url.**
+**However, the basic idea is simple: django gets the URL, matches it to one of the urls in the list, and calls the correct view for the first matched url.**

 By default, when django tries to match a URL it looks only at the main project's `urls.py` file, at `site_repo/urls.py`.
 You have to explicitly tell django to look for additional apps' urls.

-Add the `poll/urls.py` to the list of urls that django uses.
+Now, add the `poll/urls.py` to the list of urls that django uses.
 From the site_repo directory, edit the **main** urls.py file:

 	you@dev-machine: nano urls.py